confluentinc/examples/kubernetes/docs/includes/replicator-cc-demo/ccloud-setup.rst

               <<: *destinationCluster
         EOF

-    You can now verify the values of the file prior to running the demo.
-The demo `Makefile` will integrate these values into the Helm deployment.
+    You can now verify the values of the file prior to running the example.
+The example `Makefile` will integrate these values into the Helm deployment.

     ::